We believe in responsible supply chains, supporting deforestation-free palm oil and soya.

 100% of our palm oil usage is certificated, supporting sustainable production, using a combination of book & claim and mass balance RSPO Trace.

-AB Agri has a long-standing commitment to zero deforestation, dating back to 2015.
-From 2025 we achieved zero deforestation, in all geographies except China, for forest risk commodities*.
-Where not covered by legislation AB Agri uses either certification**, or sources from low-risk regions*** to manage deforestation risk.
+AB Agri has a long-standing commitment to supporting zero deforestation, dating back to 2015.
+Where not covered by legislation AB Agri uses either certification*, or sources from low-risk regions** to manage deforestation risk.

 Although soya is an efficient source of protein and is currently essential in some circumstances, we believe it is important to invest in researching and developing alternative protein sources.
 NovaPro, our dairy feed produced from UK-grown rapeseed, has recently been awarded the UK’s Royal Dairy Innovation Award in recognition of its ability to boost productivity while entirely removing the need for soya in dairy cow diets.